Karan0110/microsegmentation/README.md

 To set up the project:

-* Create separate virtual environments within each module by running:
+* Create *separate* virtual environments for each module by running (within the module folder):
 	* `python -m venv .venv_generation`
 	* `python -m venv .venv_segmentation`
-* You can (de)activate a virtual environment by running
+* You can (de)activate a virtual environment by running the below commands.
+Ensure you have the correct environment activated when installing/running.
-	* `source .venv/bin/activate`
+	* `source [virtual environment name]/bin/activate`
 	* `deactivate`
 * Install the required libraries by running
 	* `pip install -r requirements.txt`